jbloomlab/SARSr-CoV_RBD_MAP/results/summary/homolog_escape.md

-maximum escape fraction, because its theoretical maximum antibody-escape bin counts cannot reach the relative frequency of its pre-sort counts, because some fraction of the cells containing those barcodes aren’t even making it through the RBD+ gate.
+maximum escape fraction, because its theoretical maximum antibody-escape bin counts cannot reach the relative frequency of its pre-sort counts, because some fraction of the cells containing those barcodes aren’t even making it through the RBD+ gate and then into the antibody-escape bin.

 Consistent with this premise, it is even more notable that the four antibody escape samples for this genotype that *do* have these